slicknode/gatsby-source-slicknode/gatsby-source-slicknode/README.md

 many-to-many relations that are not included by default, or you can remove fields if you don't want to include certain fields in your Gatsby schema.

+**Note:** When you make changes to existing types in your Slicknode API, you have to update already generated fragments to also apply the changes to the Gatsby GraphQL API

 ## Image Transforms